pypy/pypy/pypy/doc/install.rst

 install additional modules that require compilation, you may need to install additional packages such as pypy-dev.
 This will manifest as an error about "missing Python.h".
-Distributions do not as of yet supply many pypy-ready packages, if you require additionall modules we recommend creating a virtualenv and using pip.
+Distributions do not as of yet supply many pypy-ready packages, if you require additional modules we recommend creating a virtualenv and using pip.

 .. _prebuilt-pypy: